Rowobin/zterm/README.md

 # zterm
-A low-level terminal manipulation library for Unix systems written in Zig.
-Built as a learning exercise, taking inspiration from [mibu](https://github.com/xyaman/mibu).
+A single-file low-level terminal manipulation library for Unix systems written in Zig.
+Built as a learning exercise.

 If you find any bugs or other issues, please let me know.
 If you think there's features that I should add, suggestions are always appreciated!